airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 As mentioned in
 [Chapter 5.
 Dealing with Files](#chapter-5-dealing-with-files),
-many applications deal with data that is *persistentpersistent* - meaning that the data lives longer than the program by being stored on disk in files.
+many applications deal with data that is *persistent* - meaning that the data lives longer than the program by being stored on disk in files.
 You can shut down the program and open it back up, and you are back where you started.
 Now, there are two basic kinds of persistent data - structured and unstructured.
-Unstructured dataunstructured data is like what we dealt with in the `toupper` program.
+Unstructured data is like what we dealt with in the `toupper` program.
 It just dealt with text files that were entered by a person.
 The contents of the files weren\'t usable by a program because a program can\'t interpret what the user is trying to say in random text.

-Structured datastructured data, on the other hand, is what computers excel at handling.
-Structured data is data that is divided up into fieldsfields and recordsrecords.
+Structured data, on the other hand, is what computers excel at handling.
+Structured data is data that is divided up into fields and records.
 For the most part, the fields and records are fixed-length.
 Because the data is divided into fixed-length records and fixed-format fields, the computer can interpret the data.
-Structured data can contain variable-length fields, but at that point you are usually better off with a databasedatabase. [^1]
+Structured data can contain variable-length fields, but at that point you are usually better off with a database.[^6-1]

-This chapter deals with reading and writing simple fixed-length recordsrecords.
+This chapter deals with reading and writing simple fixed-length records.
 Let\'s say we wanted to store some basic information about people we know.
 We could imagine the following example fixed-length record about people:

--   Firstname - 40 bytes
+-   Firstname - 40 bytes.

--   Lastname - 40 bytes
+-   Lastname - 40 bytes.

--   Address - 240 bytes
+-   Address - 240 bytes.

--   Age - 4 bytes
+-   Age - 4 bytes.

 In this, everything is character data except for the age, which is simply a numeric field, using a standard 4-byte word (we could just use